-- Submit application to lender that includes: - Documentation that verifies the number Full-time employees on payroll and pay rates for the periods identified under the reduction for loan forgiveness above.
-Such as: - Payroll tax filings to the IRS, state payroll and SUTA filings - Financial statements verifying payment on debt obligations incurred before the covered period.
+- a) Submit application to lender that includes: - b) Documentation that verifies the number Full-time employees on payroll and pay rates for the periods identified under the reduction for loan forgiveness above.
+Such as: - i) Payroll tax filings to the IRS, state payroll and SUTA filings - c) Financial statements verifying payment on debt obligations incurred before the covered period. - d) And, any other documents the SBA deems necessary. - e) Deadline to apply for paycheck protection loans is June 30, 2020.